 Challenges of Creating a WordPress Multi Language Website

-The first step in expanding your business internationally with a multi language website is deciding which countries are right for your business.
-It’s crucial that you consider:
+The first step in expanding your business internationally with a multilingual website is deciding which countries are right for your business.
+It’s crucial that you consider the following:

 - Is there a market for my product/service in this country?